-This knowledge community is brought together around a common shared interest in the role of the arts in society.
-The community interacts through an innovative, annual face-to-face conference, as well as year-round online relationships, a family of peer reviwed journals, and book series – exploring the affordances of the new digital media.
-Members of this knowledge community include artists, academics, educators, administrators, advocates and policy makers, curators, researchers and research students.
+This knowledge community is brought together around a common concern for learning and an interest to explore new educational possibilities.
+The community interacts through an innovative, annual face-to-face conference, as well as year-round online relationships, a family of peer reviewed journals, and book series – exploring the affordances of the new digital media.
+Members of this knowledge community include academics, teachers, administrators, policy makers, and other education practitioners.

-The Arts Community enables members to publish through three media.
-First by participating in the Arts Conference, community members can enter a world of journal publication unlike the traditional academic publishing forums—a result of the responsive, non-hierarchical and constructive nature of the peer review process.
-The International Journal of the Arts in Society provides a framework for double-blind peer review, enabling authors to publish into an academic journal of the highest standard.
+The Arts in Society knowledge community enables members to publish through two media.
+First, community members can enter a world of journal publication unlike the traditional academic publishing forums—a result of the responsive, non-hierarchical, and constructive nature of the peer review process.
+The Arts Collection provides a framework for double-blind peer review, enabling authors to publish into an academic journal of the highest standard.

-The second publication medium is through the book series The Arts in Society, publishing cutting edge books in print and electronic formats.
+The second publication medium is through the book series, Arts in Society, publishing cutting edge books in print and electronic formats.
 Publication proposal and manuscript submissions are welcome.

 The Arts in Society knowledge community offers several opportunities for ongoing communication among its members.
 Any member may upload video presentations based on scholarly work to the community YouTube channel.
 Monthly email newsletters contain updates on conference and publishing activities as well as broader news of interest.
 Join the conversations on Facebook and Twitter.
 Or explore our new social media platform, Scholar.